top of page

 dust

-However, since we do not have a planet B where we can experiment with clouds, we have to rely on computer simulations of cirrus clouds to determine whether any of these ideas could potentially be effective, at least in climate models.
+However, since we don't have a Planet B to experiment with clouds, we must rely on computer simulations of cirrus clouds to determine if these ideas could be effective in climate models.
 These ideas are based on the mechanisms of cirrus formation.
-A cirrus cloud can be formed solely by the freezing of small droplets or liquid aerosols.
-This type of cloud consists of numerous tiny ice crystals and has a significant greenhouse warming effect on climate.
-On the other hand, when solid aerosol particles such as dust are present, ice crystals form on them, resulting in a cirrus cloud that is composed of fewer, larger ice crystals.
+Cirrus clouds form only by freezing of small droplets or liquid aerosols.
+This type of cloud consists of numerous tiny ice crystals and has a significant greenhouse warming effect on the climate.
+Conversely, when solid aerosol particles, such as dust, are present, ice crystals form on them.
+This results in a cirrus cloud composed of fewer, larger ice crystals.

-These large ice crystals form a cloud that is more transparent to longwave radiation, resulting in a smaller warming effect compared to pure cirrus clouds.
-Additionally, the large ice crystals quickly precipitate out of the atmosphere, reducing the cloud's lifetime.
+These large ice crystals form a cloud that is more transparent to longwave radiation.
+This results in a smaller warming effect than that of "pure cirrus" clouds.
+Additionally, the large ice crystals quickly fall out of the atmosphere, which reduces the cloud's lifetime.

-We could artificially introduce significant amounts of dust to locations where pure cirrus clouds are expected to form, promoting the formation of dusty cirrus clouds instead.
-This could potentially have a cooling effect on the climate.
+We could introduce significant amounts of dust to locations where pure cirrus clouds are expected to form, which would promote the formation of "dusty cirrus" clouds.
+This could potentially cool the climate.

-In my research I address the following questions:
+In my research I address the following questions using climate models:

 Does cirrus cloud thinning really cool the climate?
 If so, by how much?